cSquaerd/ccIcosahedronGenerator/README.md

 It was at this point I read a bit more about the file format I was using, Wavefront OBJ, and realized that it's a right handed coordinate system;
 With how I had drawn the slices of the icosahedron to map UV vertices to Real vertices, I was using a left handed coordinate system.
-Without getting to more into what all that means, to fix it I simply had to redraw the slices, this time with the z-axis pointing down (not up), and redo my relations, and ... (to be continued)
+Without getting to more into what all that means, to fix it I simply had to redraw the slices, this time with the z-axis pointing down (not up), and redo my relations, and ...

 ![][uv2]

+After many off-by-one errors, it worked.
+To understand the full algorithm, I leave as an exercise to the reader to follow the carefully commented code, along with running the program for yourself.

+![][finished]